Gerald Rhoades

 remain the same.

-Born in 1948 in the United States, his father died when he was young.
-He spent three years in Special Forces ( '68-'71) during the Vietnam era.
-Traveled, lived in an ashram on the Ganges near the foothills of the Himalayas.
-Lived in a monastic order near Dupont Circle in Washington DC.
-He was married in 1974 and his son was born in 1975 in Maryland.
-He lived in Miami where he divorced and remarried, then settled in Los Angeles where he works as an artist and faux finisher.
+His father died when he was young.
+From an early age, he traveled, seeking life's meaning, lived in an ashram on the Ganges near the foothills of the Himalayas, lived in a monastic order near Dupont Circle in Washington DC.
+He now lives in Los Angeles where he works as an artist and faux finisher.

 poems of Gerald Rhoades

 Walking on a mountain ridge the air cleansed by rain the wind through the towering pines like the rush of a mighty river flecklets of sunlight dance in the forest each step the soft crunch of leaves.
-Now, surrounded by clamor I write about then when words did not exist.
+Now, surrounded by clamor I write about then when words did not exist. the ocean gives no thought to the philosophy of the drop.
 You are made of magic dust I hide a smile of delight when I see you I cannot explain why the invisible power is known only with the heart one must rise and fall with its rhythm.
 I cannot explain why it is the way it is.
-Rest within the invisible center the room with no walls where time has no meaning wait patiently the only choice is this.
-The breath within the breath is found by not searching; the way to heaven is heaven the cool flawless liberating fire within the heart of the soul - You do not need the whole ocean you only need a sip.
+Rest within the invisible center the room with no walls where time has no meaning wait patiently with faith and longing.
+The secret is reveal by Grace I can only pray within the heart of the soul - you do not need the whole ocean you only need a drop.
 I was given wisdom's eye but all I see is how horrible I am I must be doing something wrong.
 Are there other types of effort?
-I only know this one Look at this mess no one will read this poetry the moon does not give a damn how its described Some day, hopefully, all this will get straightened out.
-When your prayer and God's will surrender to each other, the door opens.
+I only know this one Look at this mess no one will read this poetry the moon does not give a damn how its described Some day, hopefully, all this will get straightened out. but now I am bitter I have banished myself and seek the way home yet am too proud in my misery to ask for help.
 Enter the gateway to satori, walk on through to the other land where everything is exactly the same; except you.
-I shall go to the waiting place and wait for the One of Perfect Love.
-There is nothing else once you see the simplicity of being.
-All my efforts go to perfecting my Now ness.
-This statement confuses many.
-DonŐt be.
-The One who created us is perfect.
-It is Magic, mind-boggling, beyond conception.
-What do we do now?
-We wait.
-We wait for his look.
-We wait for his look.
-We wait for his look, and revel when it comes.
-Revel.
+I dreamt I walked the streets of God awake in the City of Love my inner vision clear and calm the beauty in all aglow.
+Above all, the eyes of those living there reflecting back the glory in my soul; the realization we both knew, beyond words, we are separate, yet One.
+I am the dying breath, my Lord, the living one, each breath, a lifetime, thus, I pray my deepest prayer: I loose all taste, all claim, completely forswear, all things except the Name.
 Predestination or freewill can be argued forever.
 God's will or your will?
 Which is it?
 Neither?
 Both?
 There are those who will elaborate for hours until all are numb with boredom.
 There are others who will say, these are just ideas.
 A few will admit that they do not know.
 I will tell you all I know: the Master revealed the one true Name and told me to put my attention there.
 Life has continued to open like a flower with ten thousand petals. every time you read this it is a new experience even though the words remain the same.

 Copyright © Gerald Rhoades